What is a consumer?

-A consumer is a person who consumes a product or service.
+A consumer is a person who spends money to consume a product or service.
 The word consumer is often used interchangeably with the word customer.
-This is not entirely accurate.
+This usage is not entirely accurate.
 A customer is a person or organisation that purchases goods or services.
-They may or may not consume them.
+However, they may or may not consume them.

 Examples of a consumer

-In the UK, consumers are natural people acting outside their usual course of business.
+In Australia, consumers are people acting outside their usual course of business.
 This means that whether or not a buyer is considered a consumer often depends significantly on context.

 The importance of defining consumers